 Next up, you’re going to want to invest in a bath jug to help you wash your little one’s hair without getting water all in their face.
 Keep it practical with the Shnuggle bath jug.
 They’ve thought of everything with even a soft contoured edge to rest gently against their face.
 If you’re trying to minimise on ‘stuff’, double-up bath toys with your jug and go for these super cute Skip Hop bath buckets.

 3. Baby Bath Thermometer

 One of the most searched questions on Google when it comes to bathing babies is what temperature should their bath be?
 Eliminate the guesswork and just invest in a little bath thermometer.
-Oricom has nailed it with this nifty little rubber ducky that also measures the temperature.
+Oricom has nailed it with this nifty little crocodile bath toy that also measures the temperature.

 4. Baby Bath Towels

 Sometimes it’s the little things that are the ones you end up forgetting, so make sure you stock up on some baby sized bath towels.
 We always recommend hooded bath towels, as you lose most of your body heat through your head.
 Keep your newborn warm when you take them out of their bath and put them into an adorable jersey face cloths from Nature Baby.
 They’re made from 100% organic cotton and are ultra fast drying.
 You can even use them when feeding your bub to wipe up any accidents.

 Baby skin is really sensitive, so don’t go using your normal body wash on them.
 Stock up on some body wash specifically designed for little ones to keep their skin soft and nourished.
 Bunjie makes natural based skin care for bubs including body wash, shampoo and more.
 Try their Born to be Mild wash formulated with with soothing Aloe Vera and nourishing Moringa Oil.